 Next below, we show you two more pairs of images with the 2K Blu-ray above and the 4K/HDR below:

+The folks at www.classicalvoice.org have picked the 4K/HDR version of subject title as one of the 9 best classical music Blu-rays available today.
 Jeremy Nicholas reviewed the 2K Blu-ray disc in the March 2017 Gramophone at page 29.
 He says watching Khatia is as thrilling as hearing her, and neither the lipstick nor the hair (with a life of its own) deters him.
 But the visual content causes problems for Nicholas.
 He states, "Khatia is the only thing worth watching.
 I lost count of the times the director cut away [from Khatia] at an inappropriate moment, losing the tension, focusing on the wrong section while the piano part was the musical center of attention."
 Oh dear, this sounds like DVDitis, doesn't it!

-We ran Wonk Worksheets on both the Liszt and the Beethoven.
+I ran Wonk Worksheets on both the Liszt and the Beethoven.
 Both videos flunk the all-important pace test with average clip lengths of 6 seconds or less.
 Most of the shots of Khatia are unrealistic because so many angles of her are from the rear of the stage.
 There are too many conductor shots, and there is not a single whole orchestra shot on the entire disc.
 We therefore diagnose a significant case of DVDitis.